nitinmidha/kube-cluster/README.md

   2. TLS communication and client cert authentication between ETCD client and peer communication.
   3. TLS communication and client cert authentication between all kube-components
   4. Flannel is used for networking.
 Flannel does not support TLS yet.
   5. Node can be Master Only, Worker Only and Master-Worker mode.
-Master Only nodes do have flannel and will not be able to reach to pods.
+Master Only nodes do not have flannel/kubelet and kube-proxy, so will not be able to reach to pods.
+Also command 'kubelet get nodes' will not show this node.

 ## Instructions to set up
   1. Clone this repo on a local machine.
 Local machine should not be part of cluster.